juxor/afaq/markdown/append43.md

 Given that Leninists claim that the Russian revolution was a success (at least initially) and so proves the validity of their ideology, anarchists have a special duty to analysis and understand what went wrong.
-Simply put, if the Russian Revolution was a "success," Leninism does not need "failures"_!
+Simply put, if the Russian Revolution was a "success," Leninism does not need "failures"!

 This section of the FAQ will discuss these explanations for the failure of Bolshevism.
 Simply put, anarchists are not convinced by Leninist explanations